 Repression, But No Surrender

-The Freemans Journal reported on the lad’s funeral, censored in other papers.
+The Freemans Journal reported on the lad’s funeral, censored from other papers.
 A crowd of thousands of mourners and a large force of Auxiliaries and RIC were present at Thomastown railway station to meet Peter’s remains off the Dublin train.
 The tricolour on the coffin was seized by the crown forces who surrounded the procession and entered the church.
 People leaving after the requiem were harassed and searched; four were arrested.
 All bitter pills for Frankie who could not be present.

 Understandably from then on he would have wanted to keep his identity and connection to his dead brother hidden from the authorities.
 But the war had to go on.
 The surviving Freyne volunteer didn’t quit and six weeks later took part in the Burning, not far upriver from where Peter had met his end.